-Based on the amount of water at each depth interval and the concentration of salts, we are able to calculate a total salt load for the lake.
+Based on the amount of water at each depth interval and the concentration of salts, we calculated a total salt load for the lake.
 The second graph shows those calculated loads during each testing event.
 The salinity was relatively consistent through the summer.
-The salt decreased by the end of the summer, showing some improvement.
-The most likely cause for the improvement was the rain late in the summer that helped flush salt from the surface water.
+Over the testing history, there has been a slight decrease in the salt load of the lake.